boldflight/BibleConverter/test_EPUB/output/ex.md

 [2] So Aaron said to them, “Break off the gold earrings that are on the ears of your wives, your sons, and your daughters, and bring them to me.”
 [3] So all the people broke off the gold earrings that were on their ears and brought them to Aaron.
 [4] He accepted the gold from them, fashioned it with an engraving tool, and made a molten calf.
 Then they said, “These are your gods, O Israel, who brought you up out of Egypt.”
-[5] When Aaron saw this, he built an altar before it, and Aaron made a proclamation and said, “Tomorrow will be a feast to the Lord.”
+[5] When Aaron saw this, he built an altar before it, and Aaron made a proclamation and said, “Tomorrow will be a feast to the **Lord**.”
 [6] So they got up early on the next day and offered up burnt offerings and brought peace offerings, and the people sat down to eat and drink, and they rose up to play.
-[7] The Lord spoke to Moses, “Go quickly, descend, because your people, whom you brought up from the land of Egypt, have acted corruptly.
+[7] The **Lord** spoke to Moses, “Go quickly, descend, because your people, whom you brought up from the land of Egypt, have acted corruptly.
 [8] They have quickly turned aside from the way that I commanded them—they have made for themselves a molten calf and have bowed down to it and sacrificed to it and said, ‘These are your gods, O Israel, which brought you up from the land of Egypt.’”
-[9] Then the Lord said to Moses, “I have seen this people.
+[9] Then the **Lord** said to Moses, “I have seen this people.
 Look what a stiff-necked people they are!
 [10] So now, leave me alone so that my anger can burn against them and I can destroy them, and I will make from you a great nation.”
-[11] But Moses sought the favor of the Lord his God and said, “O Lord, why does your anger burn against your people, whom you have brought out from the land of Egypt with great power and with a mighty hand?
+[11] But Moses sought the favor of the **Lord** his God and said, “O **Lord**, why does your anger burn against your people, whom you have brought out from the land of Egypt with great power and with a mighty hand?
 [12] Why should the Egyptians say, ‘For evil he led them out to kill them in the mountains and to destroy them from the face of the earth’?
 Turn from your burning anger, and relent of this evil against your people.
 [13] Remember Abraham, Isaac, and Israel your servants, to whom you swore by yourself and told them, ‘I will multiply your descendants like the stars of heaven, and all this land that I have spoken about I will give to your descendants, and they will inherit it forever.’”
-[14] Then the Lord relented over the evil that he had said he would do to his people.
+[14] Then the **Lord** relented over the evil that he had said he would do to his people.
 [15] Moses turned and went down from the mountain with the two tablets of the testimony in his hands.
 The tablets were written on both sides—they were written on the front and on the back.
 [16] Now the tablets were the work of God, and the writing was the writing of God, engraved on the tablets.
 [17] When Joshua heard the noise of the people as they shouted, he said to Moses, “It is the sound of war in the camp!”